Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Discussion

 This work has a number of limitations and areas for future development.
 First, several assumptions could be further relaxed.
 This includes our assumptions that the population is fixed across both comparison groups and monitoring periods and that estimates in sequential monitoring periods across groups are approximately independent.
+However, doing so could also make establishing a diagnosis as incident and comparing estimates across monitoring periods more challenging.
 Upcoding estimators could be expanded to additional types of upcoding and to correct for underreporting.
-Covariates could also be incorporated into estimation, which would be useful for addressing issues like confounding.
+Covariates could also be incorporated into estimation to better address issues like confounding.
 There is also more heterogeneity and missingness in real-world claims data than was included in our simulations.
-Self-reported diagnoses--as we use in our simulated baseline data--also have recall bias and other issues that we do not address here.
+Self-reported diagnoses---as we use in our simulated baseline data---also have recall bias and other issues that we do not address here.

-Since the MA program's inception, high intensity of private insurer coding, including possible upcoding, is estimated to have cost the federal government and taxpayers \$224 billion dollars without clear benefit to beneficiaries\textsuperscript{32}.
+Since the MA program's inception, high intensity of private insurer coding, including possible upcoding, is estimated to have cost the federal government and taxpayers \$224 billion dollars without clear benefit to beneficiaries\textsuperscript{7}.
 Thus, estimating differences in coding between MA and TM or more and less severe competing HCCs has the potential to help policymakers locate issues with specific HCCs earlier and at scale.
 This could suggest areas for improvement in the risk adjustment formula and potentially save significant funds in the Medicare program.
 Our work has provided both novel estimators and novel simulated data tailored to addressing these important policy considerations.